I have been asked to look at what Doug Shields presented regarding Charles Taze Russell and the occult. In doing so, we have decided to respond here.

 Shields then presents a picture of Piazzi Smyth's grave and a picture that he mistakenly purports to be "the gravestone of Charles Taze Russell."
 We have not found much concerning the pyramid constructed over Piazzi Smyth's grave; evidently, his wife had it constructed.
 Smyth was convinced that the Great Pyramid is the "witness" that God said he had put in Egypt.
 (Isaiah 19:19,20) We share this belief with Smyth, as we believe the evidence is overwhelming that the Great Pyramid was indeed constructed under the direction of Jehovah.

 The picture that Shields presents as the "gravestone of Charles Taze Russell", however, was not Russell's gravestone, but it was actually a pyramid monument that Joseph Rutherford authorized to be constructed several years after Russell died.
 It was constructed to honor God's Witness in Egypt.
-Nevetheless, we need to emphasize that this pyramid was not Russell's "gravestone".
+Nevetheless, we need to emphasize that this pyramid was not Russell's "gravestone", as many who are zealous to find fault without thorough investigatgion have claimed.
 It was originally intended to be a memorial especially to various ones associated with the Watch Tower Society, and there were many blank spaces left for many names to be inscribed on that replica of God's witness in Egypt.
 Within just a few years, however, Rutherford did a total turnabout when he claimed that Satan had the Great Pyramid constructed in Egypt.
-The manner in which he did this, however, would have meant that Satan knew a lot about the Bible before the Bible was written, including when Jesus was to be put to death.
-Nevertheless, due to Rutherford's change concerning the Great Pyramid, nearly all the spaces on the replica in Rosemont cemetery remained blank.
+The manner in which Rutherford did made his claims concerning the Great Pyramid, however, would have meant that Satan knew a lot about the Bible before the Bible was written, including when Jesus was to be put to death.
+Nevertheless, due to Rutherford's change concerning the Great Pyramid, nearly all the spaces for names on the replica in Rosemont cemetery remained blank.

 Except perhaps for the extravagant use of funds, however, we find nothing wrong about that replica of God's Witness in Egypt, nor do we find anything wrong with the pyramid that was built on Smyth's grave.

 Shields states: "I can understand his mistakes in thinking the pyramid was a mystical symbol and communication from God.
 I get that!"
 By the way that this is worded, we highly doubt that Shields does "get" the meaning of God's witness in Egypt.
-So far we are not sure what Shields means by the pyramid as being "mystical symbol" as this would relate to Brother Russell's writings; as far as we have been able to determine, Russell never spoke of the Great Pyramid as a "mystical symbol" nor did he view the Great Pyramid as a means to gain any kind of special "communication with God".
+So far we are not sure what Shields means by the pyramid as being "mystical symbol" as this would relate to Brother Russell's writings; as far as we have been able to determine, Russell never spoke of the Great Pyramid as a "mystical symbol" nor did he view the Great Pyramid as a means to gain any kind of special "communication with God", except in its verification of the Bible.
 The Great Pyramid does corroborate the Bible, and Russell did believe that he was getting communication from God when he read and studied the Bible.

 Shields further states: "What I don’t get is the significance of having this by his grave!
 What possible reason would he have unless he thought (as well as the Watchtower leadership) that this would give him some advantage in the 'afterlife'."
 We do not know that Russell ever actually approved that this monument should be constructed.
-Rutherford and his associates indicated that Russell did approve of that monument.
+Rutherford and his associates indicated that Russell did approve of that monument, but much what the stated may not have been true, or exagerrated.
 Regardless, its purpose is to honor God and God's witness in Egypt; it was not constructed to give Russell or anyone else "some advantage in the 'afterlife'".
 Anyone familiar with Russell's studies on God's Witness, as well as "the afterlife", would know this.
 Nevertheless, the manner in which the statement was made appears to be an attempt to leave the reader with the thought that Brother Russell was connected to some form of heathen occultism.
 It would also indicate that the author actually has little or no understanding of what Russell's study of God's Witness in Egypt was actually about, or that if he did have such understanding, then it would mean that he was deliberately endeavoring to decieve his readers.

 Shields wonders why Piazzi Smyth's and "Russell’s pyramid" are so similar, and he wonders why Russell was was so interested in Smyth's work.
 Our response is that both pyramids are replicas of the same witness in Egypt; why should they not be similar?
 It should be obvious as to why Russell was interested in Smyth's work, since they both shared similar views concerning God's witness in Egypt.
 Of course, the reason for asking these questions appear to be based on some kind of idea that, since the Rosicrucians have some teachings regarding the Great Pyramid (which we have not been able to verify), that anyone who believes that the Great Pyramid as God's witness in Egypt must have something to do with heathen occultism, etc., and the arrogation appears to be that there is a link between the Rosicrucians and Russell because both made references to the Great Pyramid.